FAQ

 What can I build?

-Anything requiring subjective judgment: dispute resolution, prediction markets, insurance claims, content verification, compliance automation, AI-governed DAOs, and more.
+Anything requiring judgment that deterministic code alone can't resolve: performance and milestone adjudication (bounties, grants, retro funding), adjudication inside the agentic-commerce stack (agent SLAs, escrow on ambiguous completion, reputation disputes), prediction markets, insurance claims, content verification, compliance automation, AI-governed DAOs, and more.
 See Use Cases and projects building on GenLayer (opens in a new tab).

 How do I get started?